EnigmaCurry/curlbomb/README.md

 need to show an external URL.

 `-w, --wget` Print wget syntax rather than curl syntax.
 Useful in the case where the client doesn't have curl installed.
+Not compatible with `--log--posts` or the `put` and `get` subcommands. :(

-`-l, --log-posts` Log the client output from the curlbomb server.
+`-l, --log-posts` Log the client stdout to the server stdout

 `-q, --quiet` Be more quiet.
 Don't print the client curlbomb command.

 `-v, --verbose` Be more verbose.
-Turns off --quiet, enables --log-posts, and enables INFO level logging within curlbomb.
+Turns off `--quiet`, enables `--log-posts`, and enables INFO level logging within curlbomb.

 `--ssh SSH_FORWARD` Forwards the curlbomb server to a remote port of another computer through SSH.
 This is useful to serve curlbombs to clients on another network without opening up any ports to the machine running curlbomb.
 The syntax for SSH_FORWARD is [user@]host[:ssh_port][:http_port].
-The SSH server must have the GatewayPorts (see: man sshd_config) setting turned on to allow remote clients to connect to this port.
+The SSH server must have the GatewayPorts setting turned on to allow remote clients to connect to this port.
+See sshd_config(5).

 `--ssl CERTIFICATE` Run the HTTP server with TLS encryption.
 Give the full path to your SSL certificate, optionally PGP (ascii-armored)